 Financially speaking, even though on-campus housing is usually more expensive than off-campus housing, it covers numerous unexpected costs such as WiFi, electricity, gas, water, security, repair services (unless you are being reckless), campus gym, furniture in the room and in common areas, etc. Some campus fees also include a meal plan.
 In that case, you don’t need to cook nearly as often as in an off-campus room.
 You might not even need to cook at all.

-Finally, in the event where one of your dorm mates has to leave their room, the cost of the empty room falls on the school and not on you and the other students.
+Finally, in the event that one of your dorm mates has to leave their room, the cost of the empty room falls on the school and not on you and the other students.
 If you were to live off-campus, the landlord would require the remaining inhabitants to cover the costs of the vacant room until a new person rents the room.

 What are the disadvantages of living on-campus?